 A human-centered era begins shifting focus from process to people.
 While we expect it to take a while, this trend will be evident in most large organizations because of what matters to employees at work in 2022.

 2. War for Talent

-One of the reasons is the growing demand and shortage of skilled workers especially in the growing industries.
-While the EU job market is still recovering from the pandemic, we have an all-time high of open positions in the USA.
-Companies notice "The Great Resignation" - a trend of millions employees voluntarily leaving their jobs for seven months in a row since April 2021.
+One of the reasons is the growing demand and shortage of skilled workers, especially in the growing industries.
+While the EU job market is still recovering from the pandemic, we have an all-time high of vacant positions in the USA.
+Companies notice "The Great Resignation" - a trend of millions of employees voluntarily leaving their jobs for seven months in a row since April 2021.

 3. Talent Intelligence

 Next to providing a human-centric environment, businesses will step up their recruitment strategies.
 As active sourcing is quite time-consuming and costly, they will expand their "talent intelligence" with advanced analytics of publicly available data, e.g. here in LinkedIn.